-As a POLA member, you will have the possibility:
+As a POLA member, you will have the possibility to:

-- To exert influence on the legislative process in the area of oncology.
-For example, POLA members take an active part in consultations held at Seimas of the Republic of Lithuania and the Ministry of Health
+- Influence legislative process in the area of oncology.
+For example, POLA members actively participate in the meetings of Ministry of Health and the Parliament of the Republic of Lithuania.

-- To communicate not only on the professional level, but also get to know each other and enjoy leisure time during various events (conferences, seminars, trainings, etc.).
-The survey of POLA members conducted in 2013 showed that 91% of members were satisfied with interaction with other POLA members.
+- Communicate not only on the professional level, but also get to know each other and enjoy leisure time during various events (conferences, seminars, trainings, etc.).

-While aiming its goals, the Cancer Patients Support Association (POLA) is engaged in multiple projects.
+While aiming its goals, Lithuanian Cancer Patient Coalition (POLA) is engaged in multiple projects.

 Being a relatively young organization, POLA has initiated and successfully implemented the project aimed at translating and producing information materials.
 The project was made possible with the support of the British Embassy and Vilnius Old Town Rotary Club.
 For the translation of the “A Parent’s Guide to Children’s Cancer’”and “Understanding Cancer Of Unknown Primary” publications from English to Lithuanian, a cooperation agreement was signed with a British organisation Macmillan Cancer Support.